MAKING MAGIC BOOK BY MARTIN LEWIS

 Mr. Lewis teaches you to handle the "cardiography".
 "Cardiographic Lite" is even better.
 It is a smaller version of the original, with a faster and easier reset.
 And its "Close-Up Cardiographic" uses a propulsion system different from that of its grandfather and has a quick reset function.

-In "Crystal Gazing", the artist presents a game of giant cards to a participant.
+In "Crystal Gazing", the artist presents a playing cards giants to a participant.
 She looks away while the public chooses one of the cards.
 The artist presents a crystal ball.
 The participant looks at it and slowly discovers the identity of the card.
 Ricky Jay was so seduced by the "One Hand Spin and Catch" by Mr. Lewis that he included it in Cards as Weapons.
 I have been running this fabulous tower since I bought the book at the age of 17.
 The author teaches how to make giant maps and execute his exquisite "Sidewalk Shuffle".

 In "Strongbox", a participant sets out the last three standard issues of his bank note and the sign.
 The artist places the ticket in a handkerchief that the participant holds.
 We give her a steel box, with a combination lock, which she holds in the other hand.
 His ticket disappears from the handkerchief.
 The last three digits of its ticket constitute the combination which allows you to open the cash register.
 Inside, she finds a ticket tube.
 She opens it and discovers her signed ticket.